Now, although I’m not very chatty, women keep telling me about their woes.

 How it Starts

 When we all started and didn’t have the skill set we simply over compensated by using strength to literally drag our partner to where we wanted then to go.
 This is very easy to do as most of us have height, weight and strength on our side.

-It is the first fault of any new dancer and the worst part is you keep doing this then there is no reason to evolve as a dancer because when it works, why bother doing something else?
+It is the first fault of any new dancer and the worst part is you can keep doing this.
+There is no reason to evolve as a dancer because when it works, why bother doing something else?
 We learnt the move by force; we didn’t learn it by leading properly.